timesize/monster-oop/02-express-mongo-crud/express-params-queries/27-28/README.md

   method: "POST",
   url: "https://localhost:3000/cities",
   data: {
-    cityName: "City of Oz",
+    name: "City of Oz",
-    cityDesc: "Capitol city of the Land of Oz and seat of the ruling wizard of Oz", },
+    description: "Capitol city of the Land of Oz and seat of the ruling wizard of Oz", },
   success: function handleCityCreateResponse(data) {
     console.log("city was successfully created!")